ANATOMY · SHARPEN YOUR RADIOLOGY

 Learn radiological anatomy on real images.

-Built for medical interns, first-year radiology residents, and anyone starting out in imaging.
+For anyone learning to read imaging — medical interns, first-year residents, curious students alike.
 You read the scan, name the structure, and the explanation fixes it in memory.
 Try the question on the right — it's the real interface.

 Single answer — type the structure